-Participation is based on active engagement during each synchronous class session (excluding lecture 1).

-- In each class session there will be 10 questions of various types (e.g., survey/opinion, review based on previous lecture, concept check of current lecture material) that will be asked throughout or an inclass activity. - Each response submitted and recorded via Zoom is worth 1 participation point. - At the end of each week, participation points will be posted on Quercus for students. - At the end classes in December, participation % will be determined as follows: - o 80-100 points in total recorded = 100% participation - o 60-79 points in total recorded = 80% participation - o < 60 points in total recorded = number of points recorded determines participation grade

-- There is no make up for missing in-class participation.
-However: - A student can arrange with the instructor at least 48 hours ahead of the missed lecture to submit participation responses via an alternative means (no exceptions) - An optional survey will be available on Quercus toward the end of the course as an opportunity to earn up to 10 participation points outside of synchronous class time (NOTE: the maximum # of participation points that can be earned is 100).
+- Participation is based on active engagement during each synchronous class session (excluding lecture 1). - In each class session there will be 10 questions of various types (e.g., survey/opinion, review based on previous lecture, concept check of current lecture material) that will be asked throughout or an in-class activity. - Each response submitted and recorded is worth 1 participation point. - At the end of each week, participation points will be posted on Quercus for students. - At the end classes in April, participation % will be determined as follows: - 80-100 points in total recorded = 100% participation - 60-79 points in total recorded = 80% participation - < 60 points in total recorded = number of points recorded determines participation grade - There is no make up for missing in-class participation.
+However: - A student can arrange with the instructor at least 48 hours ahead of the missed lecture to submit participation responses via an alternative means (no exceptions) - An optional survey will be available on Quercus toward the end of the course as an opportunity to earn up to 10 participation points outside of synchronous class time (NOTE: the maximum # of participation points that can be earned is 100). - Prior to January 31st, in-class participation points will be submitted and recorded via Zoom - After January 31st, in-class participation points will be submitted and recorded via the "Top Hat" (www.tophat.com) classroom response system.
+You will be able to submit answers in class using wi-fi capable devices such as smartphones, tablets, and laptops.
+If you don't have a such a device in class, alternative means of completing in-class participation can be set up with the instructor before each class (you can use a scantron sheet provided at the beginning of class and return it after each class). - Here is the Top Hat Join Code: 478535

-Discussion Board Post (5% of final grade) - October 4th due by 11:59pm on Quercus
+Discussion Board Post (5% of final grade) - February 2nd due by 11:59pm on Quercus